 There is of course private market flood insurance available in Florida, but according to this article, additional private insurers are still hesitant to enter the Florida flood insurance market, citing an unpredictable market and unreliable data for calculating appropriate rates now and in the future.
 With just 8 private flood insurance companies in the state, some homeowners and future homeowners may be feeling unsure about their coverage options.
 Typically, private insurers have tried to remain competitive with the FEMA rates, but if FEMA policies go away, there is a chance rates could change.

 As we get more updates, we will be posting them for all of our clients, friends and family.
-As always, you can call Sandy Hartmann & Associates any time for all your real estate needs.
+As always, you can call The Sandy Hartmann Group any time for all your real estate needs.